wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 The absence of the checked attribute marks something as unchecked.

-If the checked attribuet is true, you need to add the checked attribute, otherwise we will pass nothing.
+If the checked attribute is true, you need to add the checked attribute, otherwise we will pass nothing.

 Do that by modifying the code as shown below 👇